 Information about this and other books, articles and poems can be seen on my Books & Books (cont.) pages and copies of some may be bought by clicking on the blue link at the top of the Books page and following the instructions.

 These are the books that I have written to-date.
-Most of them are available to purchase on-line (some also as e-books) at www.lulu.com/spotlight/antonychessell or from other online sources.
+Most of them are available to purchase on-line at www.lulu.com/spotlight/antonychessell or from other online sources.

-My later books are written as community projects with all net proceeds of sale going to local groups in Berwickshire and (for the most recent book) Northumberland.
+My later books are written as community projects with all net proceeds of sale going to local groups in Berwickshire and (for the most recent books) to the Till Valley Archaeological Society (TillVAS), Northumberland.